shivannis/xandr-docs-public/xandr-docs/articles/invest/additional-geo-restrictions-ali.md

 For third-party buying, geographic targeting is limited by any existing country settings in your Third-Party Buying Filters at the network level.
 If countries are included in your Third-Party Buying Filters, only those countries and the regions and cities within them will be available for targeting.
-If you target (include) geographies at the Region, City, Metro Code, or Postal Code level, Xandr will use these settings to derive the country target to be compared with your Third-Party Buying filters.
+If you target (include) geographies at the Region, City, Metro Code, or Postal Code level, Microsoft Advertising will use these settings to derive the country target to be compared with your Third-Party Buying filters.

 ## Restrict users by country, region, or city